tonigancea/stringEncoder/README.md

 # stringEncoder

 ## Introduction
 This was my first major C project I worked on.
 Also the first major programing homework in college.
-The main purpose was to learn how to work with pointers and to get used with the C syntax.
+The main purpose was to get used with the C syntax and to learn how to work with pointers.

 ## Behavior
 This program encodes an input received from `stdin`.